 Anxiety has been a battle for me my whole life.
 I know what God says about fear but it still comes.
 How do I stop worrying?
 What causes fear to come in the first place?

 God has been faithful to fight for me before.
 God is trustworthy and faithful.
 He will provide for us and protect us.
-I hear Him whisper.
+Often I hear Him whisper.

 If you know you are walking in My will, on My path, keep thinking about that instead of worrying and being anxious about the problems you see.
 Trust God and be still while I fight for you.

-Christianity does not promise an easy path, just a Trustworthy God
+The reality is, Christianity does not promise an easy path, but we do have a trustworthy God

 The Israelites were in God’s will (Though they had a rotten attitude about it) but they were still stuck in a hard situation.

 God parted the Red Sea.
 God fought for them miraculously.
 They didn’t have to draw a sword or make a battle plan.
 God fought for them.

 God wasn’t telling Israel to sit quietly and meditate on scripture.
 Being still wasn’t about their physical body.
-He wanted them to walk through the Red Sea, there’s nothing still about that.
+He wanted them to walk through the Red Sea, there’s nothing physically still about that.